Breaking Myths – How Exercise can Benefit You during Pregnancy

 Keeping up Healthy Active Habits

 In general, staying active during pregnancy is a healthy habit.
 The meaning of “active” means something different for every woman.
 It could be going for a walk, running some laps in your local park, swimming, cycling or even doing some strength training.
 It really depends on your fitness level before pregnancy.

-When you are used to train about 15 hours a week for triathlons like myself, then it’s also not a good idea to suddenly stop all sports activities suddenly.
-Better to gradually take a step back and ease down your workout routines.
+When you are used to train about 15 hours a week for triathlons like myself, then it’s not a good idea to stop all sports activities suddenly.
+It is better to gradually take a step back and ease down your workout routines.
 Always be gracious and soft to yourself during this special time in your life.
 Insider tip: cut down on your intensity and length but keep moving.
-Swimming is a great option!
+Walking, swimming and yoga are great options!

 Prenatal Exercise Do’s and Don’ts